mrkraimer/asynRecordProposal/_sources/asynRecord.rst.txt

     *false* means to call the requester immediately.

 pvPutCopy
-    The pvCopy instance for the client.
+    The PVCopy instance for the pvPutStructure.

 pvPutStructure
     The data the client sent.

 putBitSet
-    The bitSet that shows data changes the client made to pvPutStructure.
+    The BitSet that shows data changes the client made to pvPutStructure.

 pvGetCopy
-    The pvCopy instance for the client.
+    The PVCopy instance for the pvGetStructure.

 pvGetStructure
     The data returned to the client.

 getBitSet
-    The bitSet that shows any data changes made to pvGetStructure during record processing.
+    The BitSet that shows any data changes made to pvGetStructure during record processing.

 ======================
 PVCopy: record options